cviaai/RL-DBS/README.md

 ### There are few important notes:

-Notebook file Baseline shows how model interacts with environment and in this notebook you can find an example of trained model and training.
+Notebook file Baseline shows how the model interacts with the environment and you can find an example of a trained model in this notebook.
+Separate training from scratch is also shown.

-Environment uses Gym Notation, class that describes all information is
+Environment uses generic Gym notation.
+A class that describes all relevant information is:
 ```
 gym_oscillator/envs/osc_env.py
 ```
-A C++ code that creates oscillations is the following:
+A C++ code that emulates neuronal oscillations is the following file:
 ```
 /source_for_build_files/gfg.c
 ```
 ## Citing

-If you use this package in your publications or other work please cite the package as follows:
+If you use this package in your publications or in other work, please cite it as follows:

 ```
-Dmitrii Krylov, Remi Tachet, Romain Laroche, Michael Rosenblum and Dmitry V. Dylov 2020.
+Dmitrii Krylov, Remi Tachet, Romain Laroche, Michael Rosenblum and Dmitry V. Dylov, "Reinforcement Learning Framework for Deep Brain Stimulation", 2020.
 ```

 ```